LorenBll/CCC/README.md

 To use CCC run the script as you'd do normally, and stick to the following instructions:

 - When prompted, enter the URL of the video, playlist or channel you want to download.
-    *Note that if you want to download a playlist or a channel you have to follow the following format: `https://www.youtube.com/playlist?list=...` or `https://www.youtube.com/@...`*.
+    *Note that if you want to download a playlist or a channel you have to follow the following format: `https://www.youtube.com/playlist?list=...`*.

 - Choose the download path for the video, playlist or channel you want to download.
     *Note that the format of the path must be `C:\folder1\folder2\folder3\` or `/folder1/folder2/folder3/`*.